Standard disclaimer: I am not a national security lawyer, always seek professional advice***

 Please consider the huge significance to the future of science and scientific inquiry in America when you read the latest headlines:

 Pompeo says ‘we don’t know when, we don’t know where’ Soleimani had planned ‘imminent attacks’

 This is what radical “end is neigh” evangelical thinking looks like when shoe-horned into modern concepts of self-defense that usually require leaders to accept scientific realities like clock and compass.

 I mean any garden-variety dictionary would tell you “imminent” means “happening soon…menacingly near”.

-Normally that means we would be talking about soon and near events as detailed and measurable concepts (given centuries if not millennium of technology)…yet the White House claims they “don’t know” how to predict either.
+Normally that means we would be checking a clock as we talk about soon and near events as detailed and measurable concepts (given centuries if not millennium of time-telling technology)… and yet the White House claims they “don’t know” how to predict either.

-Let me now philosophically break such a faith-based statement from the White House into the three logical parts:
+Let me now philosophically break the faith-based White House policy position into the three logical parts: